 Bob parked with such enthusiasm Dan’s body rocked forward.
 As the three stepped from the truck, a woman in high-heels walked up waving an arm.
 “Mr. Jackson?”

 “Diaz-Jackson, but please, call me Jay.”
 Jay shook her hand.
 “You’re Ms. Lyn?”

 “Yep.
 Follow me.”

-Ms. Lyn led Dan, Jay, and Bob onto the campus.
-“Hey, wait,” said Bob, “aren’t we looking for the lecture hall?
-We’re walking the wrong way.”
+Ms. Lyn led Dan, Jay, and Bob onto campus.
+“Hey, wait,” said Bob, “this ain’t the way to the lecture hall!”

 “I couldn’t reserve the lecture hall,” said Ms. Lyn.
-“I managed to book you into a private room usually reserved for one-on-one counseling.”
+“I booked you in a private room usually reserved for one-on-one counseling.”

-Dan finally recovered his color from Bob’s blanch-inducing drive.
+Dan finally recovered from the drive.
 “But we’re supposed to see where Virgil Blue sat.”

 “I’m sorry?” asked Ms. Lyn.